MOST BEAUTIFUL PLACES IN CHILE TO VISIT

 After 3 months of traveling through this amazing country, we fell in love with it and even named our dog Chile.

-Chile has an amazing and diverse nature; Atacama – the driest desert globally, more than 100 volcanoes some of them are active, with massive glaciers, hundreds of waterfalls, and mountain rivers.
+Chile has an amazing and diverse nature: Atacama- the driest desert in the world, more than 100 volcanoes some of them are still active, with massive glaciers, hundreds of waterfalls, and mountain rivers.

 Adventure lovers will find plenty of activities here, from cycling along the Carretera Austral to paragliding in the desert and surfing in the Pacific Ocean.